beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - `local_data_directory` -- the directory used by the data collector to store the data on the resource usage by the VMs running on the host, the default value is `/var/lib/neat`;
 - `local_manager_interval` -- the time interval between subsequent invocations of the local manager;
-- `data_collector_interval` -- the time interval between subsequent invocations of the data collector.
+- `data_collector_interval` -- the time interval between subsequent invocations of the data collector;
+- `compute_user` -- the user name for connecting to the compute hosts to switch them into the sleep mode;
+- `compute_password` -- the password of the user account used for connecting to the compute hosts to switch them into the sleep mode;
+- `sleep_command` -- a shell command used to switch a host into the sleep mode, the `compute_user` must have permissions to execute this command (the default values is `pm-suspend`).

 # Implementation